ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 not just appsec training for developers but also coding for the security team.
 You need to understand the challenges developers face.

-3. Vendor defined DevOps
+3. Vendor-defined DevOps

-Just because the cloud vendor does it that way you should just consider that their approach and Embrace the reality of your devops.
+Just because the cloud vendor does it that way you should just consider their approach and Embrace the reality of your DevOps.

 4. Big Company Envy

-Etsy, Facebook and Netflix have been doing this for years.
+Etsy, Facebook, and Netflix have been doing this for years.
 It's an incremental progression.
 You could use the [OWASP DevSecOps maturity model](https://owasp.org/www-project-devsecops-maturity-model/) or look at [OWASP SAMM](https://owaspsamm.org/) and applied it to DevSecOps and road map where you need to get to in the future.